VisualDataWeb/LD-VOWL/README.md

 # LD-VOWL

-LD-VOWL (LinkedDataVOWL) extracts ontology information out of arbitrary SPARQL endpoints and visualizes the extracted information using the VOWL notation (with minor modifications).
+LD-VOWL (LinkedDataVOWL) extracts ontology information out of arbitrary SPARQL endpoints and shows the extracted information in an overview visualization using the VOWL notation (with minor modifications).

 ## Requirements